Here are a few of our most popular questions. For more information, or if you need support, feel free to give us a call or email.

 If you choose to seek work in an existing salon after you finish training, you probably won't need to buy anything.
 If you choose to set up your own salon from home or commercially, we have Recommended Kit Lists for each module (available in the Files Tab of the Novice/Grads Facebook Group after you enrol) and offer product specials every day during class.

-We are the sole distributors of Be Creative Nail Art products in New Zealand and import them from the UK, so this brand is the cheapest [possible with us.
+We are the sole distributors of Be Creative Nail Art products in New Zealand and import them from the UK, so this brand is the cheapest possible with us.

 There are 3 distributors of Artistic Nail Design products in New Zealand, including us, but we have a Price Match Guarantee - If you find any of our products available from authorised NZ distributors at a cheaper price, we'll permanently match the price.

 There are lots of other brands you can choose to use too and we will always give unbiased education so that if you choose not to use the same brands as us, you still have the knowledge to use others.
-We don't recommend using products or brands that a sold on EBay or other international sites, or that are available to the general public without proof of qualification.
+We don't recommend using products or brands that are sold on EBay or other international sites, or that are available to the general public without proof of qualification.

-In terms of disposables and other items we don't stock, recommendations are made on each Recommended Kit List.
+In terms of disposables and items we don't stock, recommendations are made on each Recommended Kit List.
 One of these is available for each Module, after you enrol - you'll find them in the Files Tab of the Novice/Grads Facebook Group.

 It is your responsibility to ensure that the model has reasonable expectations about the service she will receive.
 Lessons are planned to give you plenty of time to practice but some application methods will be more difficult than others and in some cases you may not complete the full set.